 - Capital markets Baltic Life insurance business is dependent on capital market developments.
 Baltic Life insurance entity's investment portfolio is not able to provide returns, which would meet guaranteed interests it is obliged to offer to clients.
-Guarantees given in the past are significantly higher than existing capital markets can provide. - Political environment political environment in the Baltic States is currently stable. - Shifting regulation current government implementing EU regulation, particularly on financial products and low interest rate have negative impact on Life profitability.
-General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) and increase of co-determination right of the works council and employees (Lithuania) might influence the current work structure.
-In addition, Lithuanian FSA revoked the tax advantages for savings and UL products as these in such a low interest rate environment don't generate value for clients.
-As the tax advantage is the main driver for clients to buy these types of products, this change in legislation will affect our top line. - Competitive insurance market environment especially from bank-related insurance companies further stresses the price competition in the market and has a negative impact on the overall profitability.
-Insurers will compete on internal efficiency level and costs in order to generate positive underwriting results.
-Ongoing market consolidation might lead to loss of competitive market share (importance of scale in the Baltic market). - Demographical situation high migration due to comparably low wages and continuing population aging might trigger a need for different products we offer as well as a constant decrease in the number of possible clients. - The possible impact to the business model of the Company by the changed customers' behaviour and needs in terms of digitalization.
+Guarantees given in the past are significantly higher than existing capital markets can provide. - Political environment political environment in the Baltic States is currently stable. - Shifting regulation current government pays a lot of attention to monitoring the implementation of EU regulation, e.g. Insurance Distribution (IDD) and General Data Protection Regulation (GDPR).
+These require additional resources, proper analysis, trainings and communication.
+Failure to be in compliance with the regulations leads to high penalties and reputational impact. - Competitive insurance market environment markets continue to be competitive, especially considering clear indications of the market softening.
+Declined market demand and as a result possible tariff's decrease would end in difficulties to generate positive underwriting results. - Demographical situation reduced migration due to potential market softening and decline in the economic growth, also continuing population aging might trigger a need for different products we offer as well as number of possible clients will decrease constantly. - The possible impact to the business model of the Company by the changed customers' behaviour and needs in terms of digitalization.

 As part of the Management of Strategic Risks' process, top risks are identified, evaluated by the Board of Management and discussed on Board level.
-If needed, appropriate measures are initiated on Board level.
+If needed, appropriate measures are initiated on the Board level.
 For these risks, a responsible person is defined who is responsible for implementing the measures.